-Two forms of ID are required for this specific form.
+Two forms of identification are required for this specific form.
 This document explains these requirements:

-There are unique ID requirements defined by the US Postal Service for completing the Form PS1583.
+There are unique ID requirements defined by the US Postal Service for completing Form PS1583.

-*Note: Two forms of ID are required to complete this form, per the DMM 608 guidelines.
-All signers must have valid IDs from the lists below in order to complete this document.
+📝 Note: Two forms of ID are required to complete this form, per the DMM 608 guidelines.
+All signers must have valid (unexpired) forms of identification from the lists below to complete this document.

-- At least one ID must contain a photograph of the addressee (this is you if you are the signer of the form).
+- At least one ID must contain a photograph and signature of the addressee (this is you if you are the signer of the form)

 To be accepted as a primary form of identification, the identification must include a clear photograph of the individual bearer.
 Postal customers may provide the following as acceptable primary forms of photo identification:

-e.
-U.S. permanent resident or other identification card issued by U.S. Citizenship and Immigration Services.
+- U.S. permanent resident or other identification card issued by U.S. Citizenship and Immigration Services

-g.
-Identification card issued by a federally or state-recognized tribal nation (tribal identification card).
+- Identification card issued by a federally or state-recognized tribal nation (tribal identification card)

-- Passport: This includes a U.S. passport, U.S. passport card, or foreign passport.
+- Passport: This includes a U.S. passport or foreign passport.

 - Matricula Consular (Mexico): A Matricula Consular card is an identification card issued by the Government of Mexico through its consulate offices to Mexican nationals residing outside Mexico.